pam-exchange/SymantecPAM-SPIX/README.md

 ```

-Note that using the same passphrase and same password will give different encrypted passwords.
+Note that even when using the same password and same passphrase will give different encrypted passwords.